logsem/cerise/proofmode.md

 - `iApplyCapAuto_init rule` to apply the rule in "frame inference" mode;

-- `all: iFrameCapSolve` to frame resources and solve side conditions
+- `all: iFrameAutoSolve` to frame resources and solve side conditions

 - `iNamedAccu` to collect the remaining context and pass it to the second subgoal.
 This can fail at this point if there are remaining resources